Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Additional Details on Design Choices

 In step 1, the fitted function underestimates the C4 loss by 2.0\% for 7B-4T and 3.8\% for 13B-5T.
 This error is higher than that on task loss prediction for 4 out of 8 tasks.
 The step 2 error is also higher than using task loss on 4 out of 8 tasks.
 When chaining the two steps to predict task accuracy, using C4 loss as intermediate feature resulted in higher error on 5 tasks -- MMLU, HellaSwag, CommonsenseQA, Social IQA, and OpenBookQA.
+Prediction error is lower on ARC-Challenge and ARC-Easy.
+We conclude that using C4 loss can benefit certain tasks where task loss does not work well.